 What Is Quantum Computing, Really?

-Enter quantum computing.
-It’s a new kind of computing that uses the principles of quantum mechanics (the science of the very small) to process information in ways classical computers simply can’t.
+Quantum computing is a new kind of computing that uses the principles of quantum mechanics to process information in ways classical computers simply can’t.

 -